 Demand for plant-based foods is growing at an incredible rate.
 The options have grown far beyond replacing hamburger meat, and now there are all sorts of replacements for various meat and dairy products.

-Plenty of restaurants are embracing this food industry trend already, and their continued offering of plant-based foods illustrates the success of these products.
+Plenty of restaurants are embracing this food and beverage industry trend already, and their continued offering of plant-based foods illustrates the success of these products.
 In fact, some have called the increased demand for plant-based products “more of a movement than a trend.”

 Part of the popularity of plant-based foods is due to the related movement of veganism.
 However, vegetarians, flexitarians, pescatarians, and even many omnivores are embracing plant-based substitutes.
 Expect plant-based foods to dominate the next few years, if not decades.
-This is one of the most notable of the food and beverage trends that are currently in motion.
+This is one of the most notable of the food and beverage industry trends that are currently in motion.

 2. Healthier Foods Overall